We’ve all heard it: “It’s just a habit.”

 What Real Freedom Requires

-Freedom doesn’t come from white-knuckling your way through a list of don’ts.
+Freedom doesn’t come from white-knuckling through a list of don’ts.

-It comes from understanding why alcohol had a role in your life to begin with.
+It comes from understanding why alcohol had a place in your life.

 Were you using it to manage stress?

-When you can meet those same needs in healthier, more sustainable ways, alcohol stops feeling like the solution.
-It becomes irrelevant.
+When you learn to meet those needs in healthier, sustainable ways, alcohol stops feeling like the solution.

-You don’t just quit drinking—you eliminate the reason to go back.
+You remove the reason to ever go back.

 You’re not stuck because you’re weak.

-You’re stuck because alcohol creates a powerful loop in the body and brain.
+You’re stuck because alcohol creates a powerful loop in both body and brain.

 Breaking that loop takes more than cutting out a behavior.